+Vacation days will be requested and approved in advance by the Special Education Director or Designee to ensure Joint Agreement operations are not disrupted.
 Vacation time may be taken in a minimum of quarter-day, half-day and/or full-day increments.